htrinkle/FPGA/Testing/README.md

 | FPGA | Populate 24MHz Osc | Verify Osc with CRO | TODO |
 | FPGA | Polulate 56r resistor OSC-FPGA | Upload TEST_OSC_1.
 Expect LEDs to display binary count with 0.5 sec LSB clock on LED1 | TODO |

+## File Structure

+./FPGA contains all FPGA related test code.

+./FPGA/verilog contains verilog code.
+The idea is to keep verilog hdl separate from tool-chain files.
+This will allow different tool-chains to be used.
+Also allows for simulation using various open source packages such as ikarus verilog.

+./FPGA/quartus contains the Quartus project as well as any constraint files such as pin configuration files.

+./ESP32 contains all MSU code.